 All refrigeration lines under the floor should be tested and inspected prior to backfilling.
-Stub-up risers from the floor should be tested with dry nitrogen to 600 psi.
+Stub-up risers from the floor should be tested with dry nitrogen to the design pressure.
 The applied pressure should remain overnight and approval of these tests should typically be made by the customer.
 Overhead lines should be tested in an identical manner.
-When the refrigerant connections have been completed at cases, test the balance of the system to 600 psi.
-All the piping should be tested in the floor and overhead prior to typing into the cases and rack.
+When the refrigerant connections have been completed at cases, test the balance of the system to the design pressure.
+All the piping should be tested in the floor and overhead prior to tying into the cases and rack.

-All refrigeration lines should be tested with and hold 600 psig for 24 hours before connecting to cases/walk-ins.
-All refrigeration lines shall be tested with and hold 600 psig (lower if manufacturer of coils or cases limits leak test).
+All refrigeration lines should be tested with and hold the design pressure for 24 hours before connecting to cases/walk-ins.
+All refrigeration lines shall be tested with and hold the design pressure .
 Final leak testing should be completed with the compressor suction and discharge valves closed, and all other valves in the system open, with the exception of the transducers which must be kept closed during pressure testing and evacuation procedures (some local codes may require higher test pressures).
 Leak testing should be performed with an Inficon D-TEK Electronic Leak Detector.
 Refrigeration piping will not be acceptable unless it is leak tight.
 If any leaks are found, isolate the leaks, discharge the gas and repair the leaks, and then repeat the test.
 When testing has been completed, release all pressure.
 If test of overhead and case piping is not possible before connecting to the rack, the rack should be leak tested before the system is connected.